raspberrypilearning/ML-image-detection-starter/en/step_3.md

 ## Make an image detector

-Now you are going to take your exported model and make an image detector in Scratch!
+In this step, you will take your exported model and make an image detector in Scratch!

 --- task ---
-Open the blank Machine Learning Scratch project (if you haven't already) [by clicking here](http://rpf.io/ml-scratch){:target="_blank"}.
+Open the [blank machine learning Scratch project](http://rpf.io/ml-scratch){:target="_blank"} (if you haven't already).

 --- collapse ---
 ---
-title: Pro tip
+title: Tip
 ---
-You can open a blank Machine Learning Scratch project any time by going to [rpf.io/ml-scratch](http://rpf.io/ml-scratch){:target="_blank"}!
+You can open a blank machine learning Scratch project any time by going to [rpf.io/ml-scratch](http://rpf.io/ml-scratch){:target="_blank"}!

 --- /collapse ---

 --- /task ---

-You should see a normal looking Scratch environment (with a few small differences) containing a single Sprite named Dani.
+You should see the Scratch environment that you are used to, with a few small differences.
+The project should contain a single sprite named **Dani**.

 --- task ---

-Make sure the sprite is selected before you start coding.
+Make sure that the **Dani** sprite is selected before you start to code.
 ![Dani sprite](images/Dani.png)

 --- /task ---

-On the left, you will notice some new menus that do not exist in the normal version of Scratch.
+On the left-hand side, you will notice some new Blocks menus that do not exist in the version of Scratch that you are used to.
 These are special extensions created by MIT to work with some really cool new technology, and they make this fork incompatible with the version of Scratch that you usually use.

-What that means is that any projects you make here, won't work there.
+That means that any projects that you make in this fork of Scratch will not work in the version of Scratch that you are used to.

 --- collapse ---
 ---
-title: Saving your work
+title: How to save your work
 ---
-Because this fork of Scratch is different to the normal one, you won't be able to save your work the same way and your project will be incompatible with your Scratch account.
+This fork of Scratch is different to the version of Scratch that you are used to, so you will not be able to save your work in the same way as in Scratch, and your project will be incompatible with your Scratch account.
 You will need to download your project to your machine, and open it again **in this specific online version of Scratch** to use or edit it.

 --- /collapse ---